BDQ/spree-subscriptions/README.markdown

 NOTES
 -----

+This extension has only been tested with the Beanstream Gateway.
+Your payment gateway will need support the following methods:

+*	.store - For saving credit card details and returning a payment profile identifier
+*	.purchase - The purchase method needs to accept the payment profile identifier as a parameter.

+If the ActiveMerchant implementation for your chosen gateway doesn't support these methods you can include then in the Spree Gateway wrapper, take a look at the Beanstream gateway class in Spree core in (vendor/extensions/payment_gateway/app/models/gateway/beanstream.rb).

 Subscriptions never expire provided a valid credit card is kept on file.

 The cron job will notify users of expiring credit cards, and will "expire" subscriptions if no new card details are provided when a subscription renewal is due.